Scalded Skin Syndrome: Causes and Symptoms

 Scalded skin syndrome is a skin condition that occurs as a reaction to a staphylococcal skin infection.
 Its main characteristic is the formation of blisters and subsequent detachment of the skin.

 This problem mostly affects infants or children under 6 years of age.
 In fact, it’s very rare for scalded skin syndrome to occur in adults unless there’s an immune system deficiency or kidney failure.

 What causes scalded skin syndrome?

-Scalded skin syndrome results from a skin infection due to bacteria of the staphylococcus family.
-In most cases, the infectious agent is Staphylococcus aureus or Staphylococcus aureus.
+Scalded skin syndrome results from a skin infection due to bacteria from the staphylococcus family.
+In most cases, the infectious agent is Staphylococcus aureus.

 These microorganisms secrete a toxic substance that affects the skin causing the upper layer of the epidermis to separate from the rest of the skin.
 As a result, the blisters burst and the skin looks scalded.